zauni/pngmin/README.md

 ### Usage Examples

 #### Default Options
-In this example the `image.png` will be copied to `dest` folder and gets optimized and renamed to `image-fs8.png`.
+In this example `image.png` will be optimized, copied to `dest` folder and renamed to `image-fs8.png`.

 ```js
 grunt.initConfig({